olofvndrhr/manga-dlp/README.md

 ## Description
 A manga download script written in python.
 It only supports [mangadex.org](https://mangadex.org/) for now.
 But support for other sites is planned.

-Before downloading the a new chapter, the script always checks if there is already a chapter with the same name in the download directory.
+Before downloading a new chapter, the script always checks if there is already a chapter with the same name in the download directory.
 If found the chapter is skipped.
 So you can run the script on a schedule to only download new chapters without any additional setup.

 The default behaiviour is to pack the images to a [cbz archvie](https://en.wikipedia.org/wiki/Comic_book_archive).
 If you just want the folder with all the pictures use the flag `--nocbz`.

 ## Usage

-### With github
+### With GitHub

 ```sh
 git clone https://github.com/olofvndrhr/manga-dlp.git # clone the repository